 Cut across the grain when cutting your steak.
 If you cut your steak with the grain, it will be noticeably tougher to chew than it would be had you cut across the grain.
 The reason for this is that by cutting with the grain, you allow the natural fibers of the meat to remain intact.
 You'll wind up with a mouth full of still-intact meat fibers, which can be tough for the teeth to break down for further digestion.
 When you cut across the grain, you immediately break all those tough fibers into small pieces, thereby making each bite as tender as possible.

-When picking a steak at the market, avoid those that display brown splotches.
-That brown color is a sign of oxidation, meaning the steak in question has been sitting there longer than it should have.
+- When picking a steak at the market, avoid those that display brown splotches.
+That brown color is a sign of oxidation, meaning the steak in question has been sitting there longer than it should.

 - Do not trim the fat from your steak.
 You paid for that flavor, so don't waste it.
 I'm not saying you should eat hunks of chewy fat, but wait until the steak is on your plate to decide which parts to discard.
 That hunk of fat does a great job of flavoring and moisturizing the meat that it's connected to.